archesproject/arches/CONTRIBUTING.md

 #### Submitting Code

-First, be sure that a ticket exists that addresses the code you are going to commit (see [Submitting and Issue](https://github.com/archesproject/arches/blob/master/CONTRIBUTING.md#submitting-an-issue) above).
+First, be sure that a ticket exists that addresses the code you are going to commit (see [Submitting an Issue](https://github.com/archesproject/arches/blob/master/CONTRIBUTING.md#submitting-an-issue) above).
 It is important to start with a ticket so that the community has a chance to become aware of the problem you intend to solve or the feature you'd like to add.

 Before code will be accepted into the Arches, contributors will need to sign the [Contributor License Agreement](https://gist.github.com/archesprojectbot/a3fac614c9fcb9129cd0b5339d9981a4) (CLA).
 This process is handled by [CLA-Assistant](https://cla-assistant.io).
 You can sign it [here](https://cla-assistant.io/archesproject/arches), or CLA-Assistant will ask you to sign it once a Pull Request is submitted.
 Typically, work on arches is done in branches outside of master, and then merged into master when all work on that bug/feature is completed.
 Branches are usually created to resolve a particular ticket.
 As such, branches are typically named for the ticket number they address followed by a short description of the issue addressed in the ticket, all in snake (lower) case.